icons8/lunacy-docs/docs/libraries.md

 ## [Icons](#icons)

-The Lunacy icon library exceeds 140 thousand items which is more than enough even for the choosiest users.
+The Lunacy icon library includes tons of icons in different styles.
 After installation your app will feature only free-to-use icons.
 To have the full library at hand, you should download it.

 ![Downloading icons library](public/dnldicn.png)